Airbnb to facilitate shift of host data to rivals ahead of China shutdown - NewsBreak

 Airbnb to facilitate shift of host data to rivals ahead of China shutdown

-BEIJING (Reuters) - Airbnb Inc said on Friday it will facilitate the shift of housing and host data to several Chinese domestic rental platforms before it shuts down operations in mainland China from the end of July.
+BEIJING, June 3 (Reuters) - Airbnb Inc (ABNB.O) said on Friday it will facilitate the shift of housing and host data to several Chinese domestic rental platforms before it shuts down operations in mainland China from the end of July.

 Hosts will be able to migrate information about their listings and reviews with one click, it said.